The Best Gear for Small Apartments

 If you need a less expensive option, the Vizio SB4051-C0 is the best budget soundbar we’ve found.
 It looks and sounds great, and it boasts the sort of connectivity that most comparably priced soundbars lack.
 And unlike most of its competition, it doesn’t rely merely on processing to deliver room-filling sound effects.
 It ships with a pair of (wired) surround sound speakers that connect to the subwoofer.
 Even if you don’t want to drape wires around your room, it’s easy to switch the soundbar back and forth between stereo and surround mode—you can leave the rear speakers in a closet most of the time, then hook them up temporarily for movie night.
 It also doubles as a Bluetooth speaker, but won’t sound quite as good as the Sonos. —Manya Susoev

-Microfiber pads: As an alternative to a small dish drain tray, try these microfiber dish drying mats ($5 each).
+Microfiber pads: As an alternative to a small dish drain tray, try these microfiber dish-drying mats.
 The Sweethome’s Christine Cyr Clisset keeps two of these on hand (rotating them between uses to dry), and folds them in half, since she only has 9½ inches of drying space between sink and wall.
 She’s also found that the mats work well as a drop cloth under a baby’s high chair and, in a pinch, as a compact bath mat. —CCC